-FY2018 UPWP Amendment 1
+FY2018 UPWP Amendment 1, revised with FY2019 UPWP Amendment 1

 2.11 LOCAL TRANSPORTATION PLAN

 OBJECTIVE

 This work task makes funds available to small local governments for development of transportation plans.
 Many small local governments within the NFRMPO have lacked resources to prepare transportation plans and this allows funding and NFRMPO staff support in the development of those plans.